nidhi22sharma/Selenium/README.md

 OR UPPER(TRIM(reporting_flag)) <> 'Y'
 )

-Pass condition:
-The test passes only if the query returns zero rows.

-## Expected Value Handling

-When a rule says a field should have a specific value, do not check only one known wrong value.

-Example:

-All records where department = 'customer' should have execute_flag = 'Y'.

-Do not check only:
-execute_flag = 'N'

-Check all violations:
-execute_flag IS NULL
-OR TRIM(execute_flag) = ''
-OR UPPER(TRIM(execute_flag)) <> 'Y'

-This catches N, K, blank, NULL, lowercase values, and any unexpected value other than Y.

-## Population Check

-For rules like:

-All records where X should have Y

-there may be two separate checks:

-1. Rule check: if matching records exist, all must satisfy the rule.
-2. Population check: matching records must exist.

-Do not assume population must exist unless the test case or business notes clearly say so.

-If unclear, add this question in clarification_questions:
-"Should this validation fail if no records exist for the qualifying condition?"

-If business notes clearly say the population must exist, add a precheck query that returns one failure row when no qualifying records are found.

-## Validation Modes

-Choose one validation_mode:

-* zero_rows: SQL returns failing records.
-Pass if zero rows.
-* actual_expected_compare: actual query output is compared with expected query output.
-* scalar_compare: one scalar value is compared with a value or another scalar query.
-* resultset_equality: query output must match a fixed/golden dataset.
-* clarification_required: required details are missing or ambiguous.
+For reconciliation checks, compare actual and expected values clearly.
+Use grouping keys, compare columns, and tolerance where applicable.

+Avoid INNER JOIN in reconciliation if it can hide missing records from either side.

+Use FULL OUTER JOIN where needed and supported by the target database.

-## Archetypes
+## Archetype Selection

 Choose one archetype:

-* negative
-* reconciliation
-* resultset
-* uniqueness
-* referential
-* scalar
-* clarification_required

-## Reconciliation Rules

-For reconciliation checks:

-* Identify actual and expected datasets clearly.
-* Use key columns for matching.
-* Use compare columns for value comparison.
-* Apply tolerance if provided.
-* Missing keys on either side should be treated as failures unless the test case says otherwise.
-* Avoid INNER JOIN if it can hide missing records.
-* Use FULL OUTER JOIN where needed and supported.
+* negative: rule violation check
-* If actual and expected datasets are separate, use actual_expected_compare.
+* reconciliation: actual vs expected comparison
+* resultset: query output should match expected records
+* uniqueness: duplicate records should not exist
+* referential: orphan records should not exist
+* scalar: single value check such as count, threshold, ratio, or date freshness

 ## Ambiguity Handling

 Do not silently guess.

-Return validation_mode = "clarification_required" if any of these are unclear:
+List ambiguity when any of these are unclear:

 * target table
 * required column
+* join condition
 * expected value
+* filter condition
-* join path
+* grouping level
 * key columns
-* grouping level
 * tolerance
-* null handling
-* source vs target data
+* source vs target table
-* whether population must exist
-* whether the rule contains multiple assertions
+* NULL handling expectation

+If the ambiguity is critical and SQL may be wrong, keep sql as null and explain it in error.

-Minor assumptions are allowed only if they are clearly listed.
+Minor assumptions are allowed only if clearly listed in assumptions.

-## Multiple Assertions

-If one test case contains more than one rule, do not merge everything into one confusing SQL.

-Example:

-Corporate customers should have reporting_flag = 'Y', and all others should have reporting_flag = 'N'.

-This has two checks.

-In such cases:

-* set requires_split = true
-* generate the primary check only
-* list the remaining checks in sub_assertions

 ## Output Format